The Friends of Hailey Foundation (FOHF) was created in loving memory of our daughter Hailey Marie Paterson.

 2016 Fundraising Dinner

-Last year's dinner was amazing - an evening of great food and even better friends at De Luca's Cooking School.
-It was such a special tribute to our beautiful angel Hailey.
-We are looking forward to an equally special evening this year.
-For those that came last year - thank you from the bottom of our hearts.
-We hope that you enjoyed yourselves and we hope that we can count on your support again.
+By all accounts the evening was a huge success - an evening of great food and even better friends - all for a great cause in memory of our beautiful angel Hailey.
+For those that came - thank you from the bottom of our hearts.
+We hope that you enjoyed yourselves and we hope that we can count on your support in the future.

 Hailey was welcomed into the world on May 11, 2009.
 She was born full term (39 weeks) at a svelte 2 lbs., 15 oz. and 13 3/4" long.
 She was with us for a very short 10 months – all of it in the NICU at Children's Hospital.